SDS-AAU/SDS-2021/content/m1/02_basics/01_data_manulation_theory.md

 disableToc: true
 ---

+{{% notice tip %}} Use the tabs to access content.
+Theory part is general, R & Python application part language specific.
+{{% /notice %}}

 This session introduces some fundamental concepts of data manipulation and Exploratory Data Analysis.
 We will again start with a theoretical lecture on fundamental concepts and techniques in data manipulation, and afterwards again explore them in R and Python specific applications.
 These applications are complemented by recap exercises to test yourself.

 {{< tabs >}}